 The SCF, sponsored by the U.S. Federal Reserve, is a triennial household survey that captures detailed data on family finances including debt, assets (including retirement account balances), and income.
 The sample is designed to be representative of the general population.
 In addition, families with high incomes and assets are over-sampled in light of the concentration of wealth.
-Approximately 6,500 families were questioned for the 2010 survey, but the public dataset contains five records for each family, or PEU (primary economic unit), with a total of 32,410 records.
+For the 2013 survey, 6,026 families were questioned, but the public dataset contains five records for each family, or PEU (primary economic unit), resulting in a total of over 30,000 records.
 The SCF defines the PEU as "the economically dominant single person or couple (whether married or living together as partners)" and all other persons who share the same residence and who are financially interdependent upon them.58 In this report, "families" and "households" both refer to PEUs in the SCF.